TheFeministSoftwareFoundation/C-plus-Equality/README.md

 **C+=** (pronounced either *C-plus-Equality*, or *See Equality*) is a feminist programming language, created to smash the toxic Patriarchy that is inherent in and that permeates all current computer programming languages.

 **Note: This is a programming language written by and for FEMINISTS, not WOMEN.
-LEARN THE DIFFERENCE, YOU MISOGYNIST!**
+LEARN THE DIFFERENCE!**

 Our IRC: [#cplusequality@irc://chat.freenode.net](http://webchat.freenode.net?channels=%23cplusequality)